What is the Average Car Accident Settlement?

 This is not necessarily true and can be misleading.

 The false “3 times medical expenses” rule stems from the fact that in the past, simpler cases often did settle for roughly that amount.
 Even today, some cases do settle for close to 3 times the medical bills.
-However, this is no hard and fast rule that always applies.
+However, this is no hard and fast rule that always applies to car accident settlements.

 But things have changed, and settlements for car accidents are very different based on the specifics of each case.